-Heather Sue teaches courses in Sociological Theory, Medical Sociology, Social Problems, Deviance and Social Control, and Sociology of Drug and Alcohol Use.
+Heather Sue teaches courses in Medical Sociology, Sociology of Drug and Alcohol Use, Sociological Theory, Social Problems, and Deviance and Social Control.
 She has previously worked as a teaching assistant for the Franklin College Writing Intensive Program at the University of Georgia.

 - M.A.
 Sociology, University of Georgia, 2018